-Vijay Govindarajan is the Earl C. Daum 1924 Professor of International Business at the Tuck School of Business at Dartmouth College.
+Vijay Govindarajan is the Coxe Distinguished Professor at the Tuck School of Business at Dartmouth College, a new Dartmouth-wide faculty chair.
 He was the first Professor in Residence and Chief Innovation Consultant at General Electric.
 He is the coauthor of the book Reverse Innovation (Harvard Business Review Press, April 2012), based on his 2009 Harvard Business Review article, "How GE Is Disrupting Itself," which pioneered the concept of reverse innovation.

 The recipient of numerous awards for excellence in research, Govindarajan was inducted into the Academy of Management Journals' Hall of Fame, and ranked by Management International Review as one of the Top 20 North American Superstars for research in strategy and organization.
 One of his papers was recognized as one of the ten most-often cited articles in the entire 40-year history of the Academy of Management Journal.
 He has published nine books, including international best sellers Ten Rules for Strategic Innovators and The Other Side of Innovation.